 Parts Availability

-As Chrysler has no Australian dealer, parts must be sourced from overseas, which can increase repair costs and affect premiums.
+As Chrysler has no Australian dealer network, parts must be sourced from overseas.
+This can increase repair costs and factor into premium calculations.

 🔧